 United Nations Millennium Declaration (2000);

 Bahia Declaration on Chemical Safety (2000);

+“the Beijing Declaration and Platform for Action (1995)”

 Rio Declaration on Environment and Development (1992);

 Agenda 21 (1992), in particular chapters 6, 8, 19 and 20 thereof;

+“the Convention on the Elimination of all Forms of Discrimination Against Women

+(CEDAW 1979)

 MSP Institute: The Beijing Declaration and Platform for Action (1995) and the Convention on the Elimination of all Forms of Discrimination against women (CEDAW 1979) are key agreements on gender equality and women’s rights and should be included in this list here in order to highlight the need for gender equality.
 Gender Mainstreaming and the empowerment of women and girls are cross-cutting issues for all policy fields and crucial for the 2030 Agenda for Sustainable Development and gender is highly relevant to the sound management of chemicals and waste.
 Especially in the beginning of the document, where the document puts the sound management of chemicals and waste in context, we should underline that dealing with chemicals and waste is also about gender equality.